-The L-Carnitine is considered one of the most effective nutritional ingredients for both weight reduction programmes and athletes who need to recover effectively after exercise.
+L-Carnitine is considered one of the most widely used nutritional ingredients for both sports and weight control programs.

 Origin of L-Carnitine

-L-Carnitine was discovered in 1905 by the Russian researchers Gulewitsch & Krimberg in the muscles of mammals, proving that this substance was absolutely necessary for the biochemical functioning of muscle cells.
-Its name comes from the Latin carnis which means flesh.
+L-Carnitine was discovered in 1905 by the Russian researchers Gulewitsch & Krimberg in the flesh of mammalian muscles, proving that this substance was absolutely necessary for the biochemical functioning of muscle cells.
+Its name comes from the Latin carnis meaning meat.

-As a dietetic substance, it is integrated to the organism by means of the animal protein intake or produced by the body, reaching tissues through blood flow.
-For the synthesis of L-Carnitine it is necessary a support of essential amino acids, mainly lysine and methionine, as well as ascorbic acid, niacin, pyridoxine and iron, being L-carnitine its active form.
+As a dietary element, it is integrated into the organism through the intake of animal protein or through the body's production, reaching the tissues through the circulation.
+For its synthesis it needs the support of essential amino acids, mainly lysine and methionine as well as ascorbic acid, niacin, niacin, pyridoxine and iron, with L-Carnitine being its active form.

 What does our body use L-Carnitine for?

-L-Carnitine enables free fatty acids to be transported into the mitochondria of cells to turn into energy.
-Without the activity of L-Carnitine, fatty bodies would tend to accumulate in muscle tissue, fat tissue and arteries.
+L-Carnitine facilitates the transport of free fatty acids into the mitochondria of the cells to be transformed into energy.
+Without L-Carnitine activity, fatty bodies would tend to accumulate in muscle tissue, fat tissue and arteries.

-The action of L-Carnitine on the muscle energy metabolism and the protection of the muscle tissue’s integrity, define it as an essential active substance for the physical and sports performance, besides helping lose fat in combination with physical activity.
+The action of L-Carnitine on muscle energy metabolism and the integrity of muscle tissue defines it as a natural active ingredient and key to physical and sports performance.

-- L-Carnitine is necessary for producing and releasing energy, it is stored in our body and is quickly released as an energy supply, so it is widely used to increase sports performance and improve aerobic and anaerobic capacities1,2.
+- L-Carnitine is involved in the production and release of energy, it is stored in our body and quickly released as an energy source so it can optimize sports performance and aerobic and anaerobic capabilities.

-- It also improves the capacity for recovery and decreases muscle damage from specific muscle-building exercises1,2,3 .
+- It also helps in the capacity of muscle recovery derived from specific bodybuilding exercises.

-How do we add L-Carnitine to our diet?
+How can we add L-Carnitine to our diet?

-L-Carnitine is present in small amount in many foods, above all in meat, although it is also found in vegetable foods like carrots or tomatoes, and fruits such as peaches, pears and bananas.
-A healthy body is able to produce quantities of Carnitine (approximately 16 mg/day) according to needs from the union of the amino acids Lysine and Methionine.
+L-Carnitine is present in many foods, principally in meat, although it is also found in small quantities in foods of vegetable origin such as carrots or tomatoes, and fruits such as peaches, pears and bananas.
+A healthy organism is capable of producing quantities of L-Carnitine (approximately 16 mg/day) as required through the binding of the amino acids Lysine and Methionine.

-L-carnitine can also be supplied as a dietary supplement in cases of extra energy intake and as an additional stimulus to fat metabolism.
+L-Carnitine can also be supplied as a dietary supplement to provide an energy boost for certain special activities.
 It is generally marketed in liquid form or in capsules for oral intake.

-The information presented on this website does not replace or exempt you from consulting with a healthcare professional about the use of food supplements.
-The authors of this information are not responsible for its misuse.
+The information presented on this website does not replace or release you from consulting a health professional about the use of food supplements.
+The authors of this information are not responsible for the misuse of this information.